activescott/home-infra/README.md

 The intent here is to maintain various apps and configurations that I run at home.
 Below is more detail about each.

+## Usage

+Each subdirectory of `k8s/apps` (well most of them) represents an app or some infrastructure component in support of the apps.
+The name of the subdirectory segment is the `app-name` below.
+Each script/command is as follows:

+- `./k8s/scripts/deploy.sh <app-name>`: Deploy the app.
+For example `./k8s/scripts/deploy.sh plex` will deploy the plex app to the cluster.
+- `./k8s/scripts/preview.sh <app-name>`: Spits out the final kubernetes yaml after it is resolved from kustomize.
+It will also reveal any client-detectable errors in the yaml.
+Does not deploy anything to the cluster.
+- `./k8s/scripts/clean.sh <app-name>`: Delete the app from the cluster.
+It _immediately_ **deletes** the app.
+So be careful!

 ## k8s/apps

 These are my apps running at home in Kubernetes.
 I am currently using k3s on either debian or TrueNAS (playing with both).